MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 - **Changing the order of your rules**: If you defined multiple rules, it might be worth changing their order in order to yield a better match quality.
 That can be done by selecting **Edit** as shown earlier within the match row and substituting the first rule's attributes with the second rule's attributes.

 - **Editing your rules**: This includes several important changes that you should try as you optimize the match quality.
-    - **Changing attributes for a criteria**: This can be done by reselecting new attributes within the criteria row.
+    - **Changing attributes for a condition**: This can be done by reselecting new attributes within the specific condition row.
-    - **Changing threshold for a criteria**: This can be quickly achieved via the threshold bar.
+    - **Changing threshold for a condition**: This can be quickly achieved via the threshold bar.
 In Step Four we covered how to get insight into the effects of the three threshold levels on your match quality.
-    - **Changing normalization methods for a criteria**: This can be done by reselecting the normalization methods.
+    - **Changing normalization method for a condition**: This can be done by reselecting the normalization methods.
     - **Changing from an *Exact* match to a *Fuzzy* match:** Doing so can lead to a higher number of matched records at the possible expense of lower accuracy.
 Doing the opposite might carry the opposite tradeoff - higher accuracy for a lower number of matched records.

 ## Next Step